cisdeli/projetoWebDev/README.md

   * _index.js_ sets up react-router-dom and injects the JS code in the _index.html_ file in **_public_** folder.
   * _App.js_ contains the structure of every page, Header, Component and Footer
   * _main.js_ contains all components
-* As mentioned in the [Project Description](#Project-Description), some Functionalities such as ADM and Sign Up logic were not added because there is no backend.
 * Some features are outputted through alerts, make sure to keep them enable to get all functionalities.
-* Login logic was developed using a mock object.
-All operations are based on the credential ID.
-ADM IDs are odd numbers and client ones are even numbers.
+* Login and Signup logic is now integrated with the backend.
-* To login use any of the credentials in _src/components/authentication/mockCreds.json_.
-Feel free to add any more credentials, just make sure to keep them in the same format as the ones already in the file.
+* To login use any of the credentials in _http://localhost:3000/customers_.
+Feel free to add any more credentials, just make sure to keep them in the same format as the ones already database.
 * ADM page can be accessed via login by clicking on the ADM name in red.
 * Login functionality was implemented only as an example of interation with JS.
 It is **COMPLETLY NOT SAFE**, please check [Comments](#Comments) session to read more about this.
 * Session Storage was used to share data between components (cart, checkout, itemPage, uniqueFeat, grid and login components).